Spartificial/ttt-on-spartificial/README.md

 # ttt-on-spartificial

-A Deep Q Network based reinforcement learning agent that learns from user interation.
+A Deep Q Network based reinforcement learning agent to play tic-tac-toe that learns from human interation.

 ## Demo